MicrosoftDocs/connected-spaces/articles/install-cameras.md

 ## Install a camera

-Use the steps below in addition to your local standards and requirements for installing ethernet.
+Use the steps below in addition to your local standards and requirements for installing Ethernet.

 > [!NOTE]
 > If you’re using Axis cameras, create your ONVIF user profile before installing the cameras.